 People with rheumatoid arthritis (RA) who are prescribed corticosteroids such as prednisone often have questions and concerns about them.
 And it’s not hard to see why: These medications come with a long list of side effects, ranging from insomnia and weight gain to high blood sugar and thinning bones.
 But when corticosteroids like prednisone are judiciously in the right patients, these drugs can be safe and effective, according to Anthan Tiliakos, DO, an assistant professor in the division of rheumatology at Emory Healthcare in Atlanta.

-“There is some controversy in rheumatology about the use of drugs like prednisone, and some doctors believe they have no place in the treatment of RA,” he says.
+“There is some controversy in rheumatology about the use of drugs like prednisone for rheumatoid arthritis, and some doctors believe they have no place in the treatment of RA,” he says.
 “I’m of the opinion that it can be an excellent medication in certain circumstances.”

 To help improve the understanding of how prednisone — and other corticosteroids such as dexamethasone and methylprednisolone — can help control rheumatoid arthritis, we asked Dr. Tiliakos to answer some of the most common questions and concerns patients have about the drug.